pulumi/docs/content/docs/guides/crossguard/awsguard.md

 ### Authoring a Policy Pack that uses AWSGuard policies

-To use AWSGuard policies, you must create a Policy Pack that references the `@pulumi/awsguard` npm package and in the implementation of the Policy Pack, create a new instance of the `AwsGuard` class.
+To use AWSGuard policies, you must create a Policy Pack that references the `@pulumi/awsguard` npm package and creates a new instance of the `AwsGuard` class.

 1. Create a directory for your new Policy Pack, and change into it.